Breaking down language barriers is critical when entering new markets.

 Colors, symbols, and imagery in design

 Colors, symbols, and imagery speak volumes.
-Their meanings vary wildly from one country and culture to another, so it’s important you don’t get caught out when promoting your brand in another country.
+Their meanings vary wildly from one country and culture to another, so you mustn’t get caught out when promoting your brand in another country.
 Customers should believe you’ve tailored your communication for them.

 Customers will know if you’ve gone that extra mile to understand how to communicate in their language.
 Not to mention, they’ll be less confused if you use the correct symbols, colors, and imagery.